 Fortunately, there's iBoysoft Drive Manager, one of the best NTFS for macOS Mojave 10.14 software in the market which allows you to read write NTFS drives in macOS Mojave 10.14.

-iBoysoft Drive Manager is the best NTFS App for Mac which can read/write to NTFS drive in macOS 10.14 Mojave/10.13 High Sierra/10.12 Sierra and Mac OS X 10.11/10.10/10.9/10.8/10.7.
+iBoysoft Drive Manager is the best NTFS for Mac application which can read/write to NTFS drive in macOS 10.14 Mojave/10.13 High Sierra/10.12 Sierra and Mac OS X 10.11/10.10/10.9/10.8/10.7.
 With it, we are allowed to edit, copy, delete and transfer files between Mac and PC with ease.
 Besides NTFS read-write feature, iBoysoft Drive Manager can also mount/unmount different external drives including external hard drive, USB flash drive, SD card, memory card, CF card and pen drive, etc. Moreover, it enables us to map network drives as local ones.

 Tutorial to write to NTFS drive in macOS 10.14 Mojave with iBoysoft Drive Manager

 Step 1: Connect NTFS drive to Mac and launch iBoysoft Drive Manager.